maggiehall/anim435-2024/assignment6/README.md

 #README
 # Export FBX files

+## note for profesoor
+Hi!
+I am stuggling to run this in gitbash.
+I followed the structure you used in class but I can't seem to get it to work in gitbash.
+The same thing happened last week.
+I'm sure I'm doing something wrong in gitbash as I have struggled with it all quarter.
+Hope its not too messed up though, sorry.

 ## Overview
 This tool reads an assets name, task name  and a username from environment variables.
 This information will be formatted into a filepath and export the asset as an fbx.